6 Data Setup for Modeling

 6.1 Why Is It Necessary to Partition the Data?

-For supervised learning, the first step in setting up data for modeling is to partition the dataset into training and testing subsets—a step often misunderstood by newcomers to data science.
+For supervised learning, the first step in data setup for modeling is to partition the dataset into training and testing subsets—a step often misunderstood by newcomers to data science.
 A common question is: Why split the data before modeling?
 The key reason is generalization, or the model’s ability to make accurate predictions on new, unseen data.
 This section explains why partitioning is essential for building models that perform well not only during training but also in real-world applications.

 As part of Step 4 in the Data Science Workflow, partitioning precedes validation and class balancing.
 Dividing the data into a training set for model development and a test set for evaluation simulates real-world deployment.
 This practice guards against two key modeling pitfalls: overfitting and underfitting.
 Their trade-off is illustrated in Figure 6.1.